heliomarpm/helpers/docs/INDEX-DOCS.md

 // Mask a part of a string with a single character Format.maskIt('1234567890', 3, 6, '*'); // '123****890'
 Format.maskItParts('Heliomar P. Marques', '*', 1); // 'H******* P. M******'

-// Truncates a given text to a maximum length and appends an ellipsis Format.truncate('Hello, world!', 9, 'ooo!'); // 'Helloooo!'
-Format.truncate('Short text', 10, "..."); // 'Short text'

-// Interpolates a string with values Format.interpolate('Hello, {name}!', { name: 'John' }); // 'Hello, John!'
-Format.interpolate('The division of {0} by {1} is {1}.', 4, 2); // 'The division of 4 by 2 is 2.'

 ```

 ### Is Helpers (Validation)